-The pass-along rate is the scaling term for the word of mouth marketing where the delivery can be done by using the email marketing messages.
-Here the content plays a vital role in entertainment, breaking news, humor and shopping specials, etc.
+The pass-along rate is the scaling term for word of mouth marketing where the delivery can be done by using email marketing messages.
+Here the content plays a vital role in entertainment, breaking news, humor, and shopping specials, etc.

 Email Marketing Analytics: Read Length